vega/altair/doc/user_guide/data.rst

 .. _data-converting-long-form:

-Converting with Pandas
+Converting with pandas
 """"""""""""""""""""""
-This sort of data manipulation can be done as a preprocessing step using Pandas_, and is discussed in detail in the `Reshaping and Pivot Tables`_ section of the Pandas documentation.
+This sort of data manipulation can be done as a preprocessing step using pandas_, and is discussed in detail in the `Reshaping and Pivot Tables`_ section of the pandas documentation.

 For converting wide-form data to the long-form data used by Altair, the ``melt`` method of dataframes can be used.
 The first argument to ``melt`` is the column